rpellerin/dotfiles/README.md

 ## 1. BIOS and Grub

+*Side note*: leaving Secure Boot on is fine, as long as you select "Enroll MOK" after rebooting, following the install.

 Upgrade the bios by downloading the latest image from [Dell.com](http://www.dell.com/support/home/us/en/19/product-support/product/latitude-14-7480-laptop/drivers?os=biosa).
 (Alternatively, you can try to download the image from [this website](https://fwupd.org/lvfs/devicelist) and install it through "Software" (simply open the file).)
 Then:

 ```bash